zobweyt/zobweyt/README.md

 ## 🌐 Open Source Highlights

 - **Creator of [textcase](https://github.com/zobweyt/textcase)**: Authored and published a Python library for text case conversion.
-Designed with a focus on accuracy and developer experience, it has gained significant adoption with [over 500,000 monthly downloads on PyPI](https://pypistats.org/packages/textcase).
+Designed with a focus on accuracy and developer experience.
-- **Contributor to [Kobalte](https://github.com/kobaltedev/kobalte)**: Implemented and delivered a [segmented control component](https://kobalte.dev/docs/core/components/segmented-control) to this UI library, enhancing its component ecosystem for the SolidJS community (https://github.com/kobaltedev/kobalte/pull/531).
+- **Contributor to [Kobalte](https://github.com/kobaltedev/kobalte)**: Implemented and delivered a [segmented control component](https://kobalte.dev/docs/core/components/segmented-control) to the library, enhancing its component ecosystem for the SolidJS community (https://github.com/kobaltedev/kobalte/pull/531).

 ## 🏆 Awards & Achievements